What Managers Should Focus On While Setting SMART Goals For Teamwork

 12. Enjoy the process

 When setting SMART goals, managers give too much attention to the result.
-That leaves the whole team pressurized.
+Unfortunately, that leaves the whole team pressurized.
 That's neither great for employee morale nor the development of healthy company culture.

 Yes, it is vital to concentrate on the result, but one should qualitatively evaluate the process for achieving it.
 The secret to a successful team is to learn how to execute SMART goals and enjoy the process.